dufftt/quizzler/README.md

-# quizzler
+# quizzler-Game
-It is a funn little quiz app made in flutter and can be use cross-platform on Android,ios,linux,web apps.
+It is a funn little quiz app made in flutter. we can be use this game cross-platform on like Android,ios,linux,web apps.

+### This game is fun-lovin...💥 💥